zhaohangbo/zhaohangbo.github.io/_posts/tech/2016-03-15-wireshark-remote-capture.md

 ```
 FluentD is listening on port 5140 for 'netflow'
 $ tshark -f 'udp port 5140' -i any
+$ tshark -f "udp port 5140" -i any -V -d "udp.port==5140,cflow"

+The output would be in binary without decode by '-d' option

 Result:
 "IP 1->IP 2 UDP 312 Source port: 36663  Destination port: 5140"